cyberchimps/responsive-block-editor-addons/readme.txt

 3. Gutenberg Starter Templates

 == Changelog ==

+= 2.1.8 - 30th December 2025 =
+* New – Introduced Text Decoration styling options across all blocks for enhanced typography control.
+* Improvement – Added a global setting to enable or disable the Template Library button in the block editor.
+* Fix – Table of Contents block: bug fix.

 = 2.1.7 - 15th December 2025 =
 * New – Added Custom CSS support for all blocks, allowing block-level custom styling.